domluna/fish/README.md

 If you have Go on your system you can install it directly.

-Binaries for platforms can be downloaded from the Wiki.
+Binaries for platforms can be downloaded from the [Releases].

+### TODO

+* More examples
+* Finish login via ssh
+* Possible Fuzzy Matching on names instead of having to use ids